ChrisNiekler/A-Vocabulary.com-Vocab-List-TO-Anki-Deck-Converter/README.md

 ## Things you should know
 1. You need to manually change the template and deck name
 2. Sometimes if the list have more than 100 words, it can only load the first 100 words, i dont know how to solve this yet...
+3. There is a build in pause for each word because of https://cloud.google.com/text-to-speech/quotas which says that you can only request 1000 words per minute.

 <img src="https://img.icons8.com/wired/64/26e07f/dictionary.png" height="50"/>
 <a href="https://icons8.com/icon/54640/dictionary">Green Dictionary icon by Icons8</a><br/>